cjmarkham/asimpleforum/Developer-Notes.md

 ```
 LoadModule expires_module modules/mod_expires.so ```
 To httpd.conf file.
 This is needed to support the Expires... directives in the .htaccess file.

 Since the addition of the ExpiresByType directives
 ## Silex

 Silex is a MVC framework (citation?).

 ### SilexAssetic

 ASF uses SilexAssetic for css and js compression.
 [More documentation](http://code.ohloh.net/file?fid=Vq0SbQn5NS8JRHAIEmrSd8uHAUI&cid=-rl2u2Pu4rw&s=)

-*Not yet sure whether this means Java is a dependency or not.*
+*Not yet sure whether this means Java is a dependency or not.
+Apparently there is a way of making it optional.
+Will add here when answer known.*

 ### Directory Layout